volatile-torpedo/WinWorkspace/README.md

 2. If you're stuck with an out-of-the-box Windows 10 system, run the Setup-Baseline.ps1 script to install the necessary components.
 3. Customize and run the Hydrate.ps1 script to install the applications and utilities you need.

-# Default Bill of Materials
+# What's Included out of the Box?

 The following lists outline the tools and utilities installed by the Hydrator.